-F. WORK PRIORITIES: In the space below, prioritized if the needed work exceeds \$5,000 rovide a description of how the work on the home will be 0.

-G. how the project will be organized, imple accomplishments from initiation through pro STONES: In the space below, provide a work plan for emented, and administered.
-Include a timeline and eject completion.
-This should assume that contracts will (April 1 - June 30, 2017).
-Add in extra quarters as
+F. WORK PLAN WITH TIMELINE AND MILESTONES: In the space below, provide a work plan for how the project will be organized, implemented, and administered.
+Include a timeline and accomplishments from initiation through project completion.
+This should assume that contracts will be awarded in the second quarter of 2017 (April 1 - June 30, 2017).
+Add in extra quarters as needed.

-needed.

-ON OR BEFORE ACCOMPLISHMENTS

-June 30, 2017

-September 30, 2017